The-Portal-Bot/Portal/docs/README.md

 ## Documentation

-* **[Commands](https://portal-bot.xyz/docs/commands/description)**, a list of all Portal commands with descriptions, arguments and how to use them.
+-   **[Commands](https://portal-bot.xyz/docs/commands/description)**, a list of all Portal commands with descriptions, arguments and how to use them.
-* **[Text Interpreter](https://portal-bot.xyz/docs/interpreter/description)** is a program used by Portal to generate a channel's name _with four types of data_
+-   **[Text Interpreter](https://portal-bot.xyz/docs/interpreter/description)** is a program used by Portal to generate a channel's name _with four types of data_
     1. **[Variables](https://portal-bot.xyz/docs/interpreter/objects/variables/description)**, are immutable and live data, that return information.
     2. **[Attributes](https://portal-bot.xyz/docs/interpreter/objects/attributes/description)**, are mutable options that can be manipulated by whomever has clearance.
     3. **[Pipes](https://portal-bot.xyz/docs/interpreter/objects/pipes/description)**, are mini functions you can pass text variables or attributes to, that manipulate their outcome.
     4. **[Structures](https://portal-bot.xyz/docs/interpreter/objects/structures/description)**, are conditional flow manipulators.

 ## More

 1. For frequently asked questions (FAQ) with their answers click _[here](https://portal-bot.xyz/help/#faq)_.
-2. If you want to host Portal on your own system you can follow the guide _[here](https://github.com/keybraker/portal/blob/master/docs/Hosting.md)_.
+2. If you want to host Portal on your own system you can either follow _[standard](https://portal-bot.xyz/hosting/standard/prerequisites)_ or _[docker](https://portal-bot.xyz/hosting/docker/prerequisites)_ guides.
 3. Portal is an open source project you can contribute too.
 There are guidelines for how to properly do it _[here](https://github.com/keybraker/portal/blob/master/docs/CONTRIBUTING.md)_.
-4. To read the release history, click _[here](https://portal-bot.xyz/blog)_
+4. To read the release history, click _[here](https://portal-bot.xyz/blog)_.

 #### Disclaimers

->
-> * Portal will never record conversations or store anything you type
+> -   Portal will never record conversations or store anything you type
-> * Discord updated their server rate limit to twice per 10 minutes.<br>
+> -   Discord updated their server rate limit to twice per 10 minutes.<br>

     The new rate limit for channel name and topic updates is 2 updates per 10 minutes, per channel _[more here](https://github.com/discordjs/discord.js/issues/4327)_

 <br>